d0tTino/d0tTino/docs/installation.md

    # PowerShell alternative
    ./bootstrap.ps1 -InstallWinget -InstallWindowsTerminal -InstallWSL -SetupWSL
    ```
-   The script calls `scripts/fix-path.ps1` to clean up duplicate entries and ensure your `bin` directory is included.
+   The helper automatically runs `fix-path.ps1` to clean up duplicate entries and ensure your `bin` directory is included.
    If `$Env:USERPROFILE` isn't defined (e.g. on Linux), it falls back to `$HOME`.
 4. Restart the terminal or run `. $PROFILE` to reload the profile and load the new settings.